-As a member of ACM, IEEE and IETF, Aaron is the founder of ACM EdgeSys, co-chaired MobiSys PhD Workshop, served on the Board of IEEE ComSoc YP (04.2016-04.2018) and Executive Committee of IEEE Finland (01.2014-12.2015).
-He has been serving on IETF NomCom, responsible for nominating and selecting IETF leadership.
-He is also the co-founder of FCN workshop, striving to strengthen collaborations between top European and Chinese universities, including Cambridge, Munich, Helsinki, Tsinghua, and Peking University.
+As a member of ACM, IEEE and IETF, he is the founder of ACM EdgeSys, Editorial Board for IEEE OJ-ITS and MTI, Board of IEEE ComSoc YP (04.2016-04.2018) and Executive Committee of IEEE Finland (01.2014-12.2015).
+He has served on the IETF NomCom, responsible for nominating and selecting IETF leadership.
+He is the co-founder of FCN workshop, striving to strengthen collaborations between top European and Chinese universities, including Cambridge, Delft, Munich, Helsinki, Tsinghua, Peking and Fudan.

 * Nokia Foundation Scholarship can be granted at most 2 times to the same person

-- Joined TU Delft in the Netherlands as Tenure-Track Assistant Professor
+- Joined TU Delft in the Netherlands as Assistant Professor (tenured)

 - Invited talk at University of Cambridge